kosei-doi/part-time/README.md

 Client-side HTML/CSS/JS dashboard for logging part-time shifts, recurring templates, income, expenses, reminders, analytics, and a calendar synced with Firebase Realtime Database.

 ## Setup
-1. Create a Firebase project and enable the Realtime Database (in test mode if this is a personal tool).
+1. Open `index.html` in a modern browser (or serve via `npx serve .`).
-2. From **Project Settings → General → SDK setup**, copy the Firebase config JSON snippet.
+2. Firebase is already configured and will connect automatically.
-3. Open `index.html` in a modern browser (or serve via `npx serve .`).
+3. Start using the app immediately - all data syncs to Firebase in real-time.
-4. Paste the config JSON into the textarea at the top of the page and click **Connect**.
+4. Data is also cached locally for offline viewing.

-5. After connecting, data will stay synced with Firebase and cached locally for offline viewing.
+**Note:** The app uses Firebase Realtime Database.
+If you want to use your own Firebase project, update the `firebaseConfig` object in `index.html`.

 ## Firebase Data Shape
 ```